Jeff Wayne's Musical Version of The War of the Worlds: Unrealized animated film

 In late 2004 the ULLAdubULLA II production had been commissioned for an animated CGI film version.
 Test footage of some Martian machines was released, but the film itself never materialised.

 DVD

 A two disc Region 2 DVD of the 2006 Wembley Arena, London show was released 6 November 2006 by Universal.
 Disc 1 contains the live show and Disc 2 contains extras and a documentary of the making of the live show.
 It is titled Jeff Wayne's Musical Version of The War of The Worlds – Live on Stage.

+The 2012 Alive on Stage! tour at the O2 Arena was recorded and released across cinemas in the UK and Europe in April 2013.
+The War of the Worlds team worked with the distribution company More2Screen, a company that brings special events to the cinema.
+The recorded show was well received in a series of platform digital screenings in the UK before it transitioned to home entertainment; it was released on DVD in November 2013.
+DVD releases of The Final Arena and 40th Anniversary tours are unlikely to ever come to fruition.

 The Musical Drama

 On 15 October 2018 it was announced on the album's official Facebook page and website that after over a year in work, an audiobook rendition would be available on Audible.com on 29 November 2018.
 This five hour-long Audible Original Production featured new story and musical content.
 The cast included Michael Sheen as the journalist, Taron Egerton as the artilleryman, Ade Edmondson as Ogilvy, Theo James as Parson Nathaniel and Jeff Wayne's daughter Anna Marie Wayne as Carrie, the wife of the journalist.